 The mining rights system of the GDR only applied to the (communist) state-owned and other mineral resources.
 The state-owned natural resources mainly comprised free-to-mine and privately-owned resources and were the property of the communist state.
 Other natural resources primarily comprised landowners' natural resources and were allocated to the land ownership category.
 The Bestowal Regulation of 15 August 1990 created the foundation for the conversion of mining rights for state-owned natural resources into free-to-mine resources, which were subsequently recognised by the legal system of the reunited Germany.
 The transferred mining rights are deemed to be proprietary mining rights.
-Old rights based on §153 BBergG with the status of a licence (pursuant to §8 BBergG) are excluded from this.
-Mining licenses that are deemed to be proprietary mining rights are, like the mining rights under old law, not time-restricted and are also exempt from mine site and extraction royalties (see §149 and §151 BBergG).
-In contrast to the Federal States of the former West Germany, the validity of the old rights (see section on mining rights under the old laws) in the "new" Federal States does not only extend until 1980, but also applies to deposits explored up to and including 1990.
-These rights also apply to both freeto-mine and privately-owned natural resources.
-Exploration and extraction rights for privately-owned natural resources were also governed by GDR laws on state-awarded mining rights.
+Old rights based on § 153 BBergG with the status of a licence (pursuant to § 8 BBergG) are excluded from this.
+Mining licenses that are deemed to be proprietary mining rights are, like the mining rights under old law, not time-restricted and are also exempt from mine site and extraction royalties (see § 149 and § 151 BBergG).
+In contrast to the Federal States of the former West Germany, the validity of the old rights (see section on mining rights under the old laws) in the Federal States on the territory of the former GDR does not only extend until 1980, but, due to the adaptation of the laws and regulations after reunification, also applies to deposits explored up to and including 1990.
+These rights also apply to both free-to-mine and privatelyowned natural resources.